richfell-org/micro-rest/README.md

 ## Running

-To run microrest from the command line use java with the -jar option and provide the path to the microrest JAR file.
+To run from the command line use java with the -jar option and provide the path to the micro-rest JAR file.
 The following examples assume the current working directory is the root directory of the project and uses a relative path to the JAR file.

 To run using the default service port of 8080:

         java -jar build/libs/micro-rest.jar

-To have the microrest application listen on a different port, set the `service.port` property with the value of the desired port.
-The format to use is `-Dservice.port=PORTNUM` where `PORTNUM` is the port number.
+To have the application listen on a different port, use the `service.port` argument with the value of the desired port.
+The format to use is `--service.port=PORTNUM` where `PORTNUM` is the port number.
 To use 9090, for example:

-        java -Dservice.port=9090 -jar build/libs/micro-rest.jar
+        java -jar build/libs/micro-rest.jar --service.port=9090

 and the application will use port 9090 instead of 8080.